theobald-software/helpcenter.theobald-software.github.io/includes/components/report/report-columns-define.md

 	At this stage, use a selection or variant that returns only a few records.
 This can be adapted later on.

-- Some classical ABAP reports are developed to use the pipe symbol '\|' as a delimiter for the output columns.
+- Certain classical ABAP reports are developed to use the pipe symbol '\|' as a delimiter for the output columns.
 In this case the {{ report }} {{ component }} can automatically identify the columns.
 Automatic column detection also works for most ALV reports.
 Example:<br>
 ![Report-delimiters](../../assets/images/documentation/components/report/Report_new_delimiters.png){:class="img-responsive"}